Avatar

 • It must accept additional information in a form of fields.

-• It must also support an operation id.
-The id, once chosen, can combine several messages into a cluster, so the course of the entire operation could be captured in the logs in a better way.
+• It must also support the operation id.
+The id, once chosen, can combine several log entries into a group, so the course of the entire operation could be easily grasped by filtering by that id.

-The whole approach taken seems quite promising, the only concern is, as always, performance.
+...the whole approach taken seems quite promising, the only concern is, as always, performance.
 I wouldn't use it for a highly loaded system, sticking to standard plain error instead.
+However, as I don't have a highly loaded system here, let's go full steam ahead with our custom errors!

-There is a custom error implementation I've introduced to cover some requirements.
+Here is the custom error implementation I've introduced to cover the mentioned requirements.

 👉 📃 internal/syserr/syserr.go